 The information contained in this section is not a definitive "how-to" guide for your residency application.
 Rather, this is an overview of some of the activities and institutions involved in applying to residency.
-The UNM School of Medicine will provide additional advising about the residency application process as you advance through Phase III.
+The UNM SOM will provide additional advising about the residency application process as you advance through Phase III.